-5.4 Reducing Your Data
+6.4 Working with Your Delivered Data Products

-The primary software package used to process ALMA data is CASA (Section 5.2 - http://casa.nrao.edu).
+The primary software package used to process ALMA data is CASA (Section 6.2 - http://casa.nrao.edu).
 Note in particular the CASA Guides link available from this site.
 The CASA Guides site provides a collection of data reduction tutorials and step-by-step processing and analysis examples, including scripts for processing Science Verification data.